protecode-sc/helm-chart/README.md

 ## Changes

+### 2022.9.3 -> 2022.12.0
+* Updated postgresql, rabbitmq and memcached images
+* Added `frontend.vacuumDays` variable to specify days when DB is vacuumed.

 ### 2022.9.2 -> 2022.9.3
 * Worker update to 2022.9.2
   * Replaces OpenSSL 3.x with OpenSSL 1.1.x, resolving CVE-2022-3602 and CVE-2022-3786.